 Acterra Stewardship helps restore degraded habitats to promote healthier, more biologically diverse ecosystems, and uses habitat restoration as a vehicle to educate and inspire adults and youth to understand and appreciate the natural world — both its beauty and the important services it provides.

-The main elements of our Stewardship Program are the Arastradero Preserve Stewardship Project, the San Francisquito Watershed Project, the Redwood Grove Restoration Project, and our Native Plant Nursery.
-Each of these projects has both a habitat restoration and an educational component.
-All four projects depend heavily upon volunteers from the community to accomplish their work.
-And each provides many volunteer opportunities for individuals and groups - from involvement in regularly scheduled or specially arranged restoration workdays to more in-depth long-term experiences as assistants in our native plant nursery, streamkeepers in the watershed or docents at the Arastradero Preserve.
+The projects of our Stewardship Program are the Bay Trail, Foothills Park, Los Altos Redwood Grove and Adobe Creek, Pearson-Arastradero Preserve Stewardship Project, Permanente Creek, the San Francisquito and Matadero Creeks, Stevens Creek, and our Native Plant Nursery.
+Each of these projects has both a habitat restoration and/or beautification component and an educational component.
+All projects depend heavily upon volunteers from the community to accomplish their work.
+And each provides many volunteer opportunities for individuals and groups — from involvement in regularly scheduled or specially arranged restoration workdays to more in-depth long-term experiences as assistants in our native plant nursery, streamkeepers in the watershed or docents at the Arastradero Preserve.
 In the process of volunteering in our Stewardship Program, volunteers provide a valuable community service and also become educated about our native ecosystem and the importance of restoring it to health.

 Pearson-Arastradero Preserve Stewardship Project — Involves hundreds of individual volunteers and members of groups each year to restore damaged habitat on this nature preserve owned by the City of Palo Alto.